ryedin/site/_deployment/rolling-updates.md

 #### Starting a new process

-* A new Process will be started on the desired Release
+* A new Process will be started on the desired Release.
 * If the Process [exposes ports](/docs/port-mapping) it will be added to the appropriate load balancer.

 #### Health check